Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 ## 14.2 Coexistence — Formal Conditions

-**FIRST DRAFT**

-The following conditions express the coexistence system as the ontological ground from which all cooperative structures emerge.

-A coexistence system obtains when at least two agents occupy a shared environment and the actions or states of each agent influence the continuation conditions of others, regardless of intent, awareness, or coordination.
+**Coexistence is the condition in which two or more participants — human, institutional, biological, or environmental — occupy a shared system such that the actions or states of each influence the continuation conditions of the others, independent of intent, awareness, coordination, or communication.**

+Coexistence is the minimal ontological condition from which all subsequent cooperative structures are derived.

+A participant may be an individual, institution, organism, or environmental/ecological system; agency or intentionality is not required.

-Coexistence does not require communication, recognition, or mutual understanding between agents.
+Coexistence does not require communication, recognition, or mutual understanding between participants.
 Influence operates through physical, ecological, economic, or systemic consequences rather than through shared interpretation.

-The primitive condition of coexistence is therefore mutual influence on continuation capacity in the absence of coordination.
-It is the minimal ontological condition from which all subsequent cooperative structures are derived.

 Coexistence is prior to cooperation.
 It neither implies nor requires the cooperative boundary, temporal coordination, or trust.
 These structures emerge from coexistence but cannot be reduced to it.

 ## 14.3 Cooperative Boundary — Formal Conditions